FAQs for Committee Chairs

 If a committee anticipates posting frequent public statements, we can arrange to host those within the committee’s public page on the Faculty Governance website.
-As an example, see the Faculty Athletics Committee’s page, which links to its statements page.

 Our staff is equipped to provide research assistance on educational policy issues by locating information about our peer institutions’ practices, creating and deploying Qualtrics-based surveys to UNC-Chapel Hill faculty and directing committee chairs to institutional policies and procedures.